addisonschultz/loupe-kit/README.md

 - **Type definitions**

 We're going to be making Typescript React Components, so for any props you want to use in your components, it's important to rembeber to include type definitions.
-This is how Framer X will know what Property Control to assign to your component when it's being rendered in Framer X
+This is how Framer X will know what Property Control to assign to your component when it's being rendered in Framer X.

 ```
 type Props = {